afarber/OpenMapView/docs/TESTING_INSTRUMENTED.md

 [Back to README](../README.md)

-This document explains instrumented testing for OpenMapView.
-Currently, the project does not have instrumented tests, but this guide describes when and how to add them.
+This document explains instrumented testing for OpenMapView, including setup and the existing test suite.

 ## Overview

 **Instrumented tests** (also called **instrumentation tests** or **on-device tests**) run on an Android emulator or physical device.
 They provide access to real Android framework APIs and hardware.

-**Current Status:** OpenMapView has **no instrumented tests** yet.
-All testing is done via [unit tests with Robolectric](TESTING_UNIT.md).
+**Current Status:** OpenMapView has **9 instrumented tests** (2 for TileDownloader, 7 for MapController) that test real rendering, network operations, and Canvas drawing.
+Unit tests with Robolectric (72 tests) cover logic and calculations.

 ## Unit Tests vs Instrumented Tests